 GDPR goes one step further to give the EU residents the right to have their data erased by the data collector and processor.
 The data controller has to oblige to such a request for deletion of personal data.
 This has been termed in the Article 15 of GDPR as the ‘right to be forgotten’.
 It is possible that the controller receives an erasure request for data that has already been made public.
 In such a case, the controller has to undertake all the necessary measures, including technological, to inform the other data processors about the erasure request.

 GDPR wants to put the EU residents in the driver’s seat and make them the master of their privacy.
 With GDPR, they not only get to decide which service provider gets to collect that data but also who gets to store it.
 So much so that they can place a request to move their data from one service provider to another.

 One of the most profound impacts of GDPR is the extension in the instances that come under its purview.

-Of course, all organisations that operate within the EU are required to comply with the new regulation.
+Of course, all organizations that operate within the EU are required to comply with the new regulation.
 Whether it is a profit-making business, a non-profit charity, or a public authority, if they are collecting the personal data of people residing in the EU, they are covered under GDPR.
 So, it is not just the citizens, GDPR safeguards the data of everyone residing in the EU.

 Organizations that do not operate within the EU, but do collect, store, or process the data of the EU residents, also come under GDPR.
-Even third-party organisations that work for companies offering goods and services to EU residents come under the purview of GDPR.
+Even third-party organizations that work for companies offering goods and services to EU residents come under the purview of GDPR.